Your Government Is Spying on You, Black Friday Arrives Early… [Digest]

 Tesla is taking notice of the danger it has created (for drivers, other road users AND pedestrians) by pushing out Autopilot to its fleet of expensive cars.
 A total of around 60,000 cars now have the Autopilot feature, which opens up the possibility of a lot of avoidable accidents.

-According to The Verge, during the company’s latest earnings call Q&A [PDF link], CEO Elon Musk stated that Tesla will be putting in “some additional constraints” around the feature in order to “minimize the possibility of people doing crazy things with it”.
+According to The Verge, during the company’s latest earnings call Q&A [No Longer Available] CEO Elon Musk stated that Tesla will be putting in “some additional constraints” around the feature in order to “minimize the possibility of people doing crazy things with it”.
 What that means isn’t yet clear, but at least Tesla is listening to concerns.
 Which is a start.

 BBC Store Lets You Buy Shows